vnuutine/password_checker/README.md

 Password score (0-5): 1
 Password strength: Very weak
 Missing rules:
-- long enough
+- Password should be at least 8 characters long.
-- has digits
+- Password should contain at least one digit.
-- has uppercase
+- Password should contain at least one uppercase letter.
-- has symbol
+- Password should contain at least one symbol from '!@#$%^&*'.
 ```

 ---